 Wearing gloves, applying Vaseline around the borders of your chest, and using a no-drip dye are a few of the ways you can minimize staining.
 The technique is also important, as a lighter touch when applying the dye and vigilance when wiping mess will help.
 You will definitely get better at it with practice.

-What I wanted to do is dive deeper into the ways in which you can minimize skin staining.
-After that, I’d like to give you a step-by-step tutorial on exactly how to dye your chest hair effectively.
+What I wanted to do is dive deeper into the ways in which you can minimize skin staining during the chest hair dyeing process.

 6 Ways To Reduce Skin Staining When Dyeing Chest Hair